The Concept of a Lookalike Audience

 You can create lookalike audiences from a couple of sources:

-- Matched Audiences – matched audiences are LinkedIn’s native retargeting audiences.
-They work the same way as they do in Facebook and Google – by collecting cookies from users coming to your website from LinkedIn (both from ads and organic).
+Matched audiences are LinkedIn’s native retargeting audiences.
+They work the same way as they do in Facebook and Google.
+And that is, by collecting cookies from users coming to your website from LinkedIn (both from ads and organic).

-Lookalike from CRM
+Creating Lookalike from CRM

 In the upper right corner, click on Create Audience -> List Upload.